ZynoZin/hand-gesture-control-using-machine-learning/README.md

 ## Classes
 ### void
-there is no hands in the frame, in this case the robot shouldn't do any changes to his actual state.
+there are no hands in the frame, in this case the robot shouldn't do any changes to his actual state.
 ### Forward
 The robot moves forward :raised_hand:
 ### Backward